pierreDev33/crawler.ninja/README.md

 0.1.1
  - Add proxy support
  - Gives the possibility to crawl (or not) the external domains which is different than crawling only the external links.
 Crawl external links means to check the http status & content of the linked external resources which is different of expand the crawl through the entire external domains.

+0.1.2
+ - Add log component.